goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Set the environment variable NODE_ENV to ‘production’ or ‘development’ to flag whether production optimizations should get activated – many NPM packages determining the current environment and optimize their code for production

 **Otherwise:** Omitting this simple property might greatly degrade performance.
-For example, when using Express for server side rendering omitting NODE_ENV makes the slower by a factor of three!
+For example, when using Express for server-side rendering omitting `NODE_ENV` makes the slower by a factor of three!

 🔗 [**Read More: Set NODE_ENV=production**](/sections/production/setnodeenv.md)